littlebizzy/slickstack/docs/workflows.md

 For example, if `force-https.php` has been updated to version `4.0.0`, the `littlebizzy/force-https` repo should have a matching `4.0.0` or `v4.0.0` tag before the workflow is run.

-If the new version has not been tagged yet, the workflow will keep using the latest existing tag instead of the latest source code on `master`.
+If the new version has not been tagged yet, the workflow will keep using the latest existing tag instead of the latest source code on the repository's default branch.

 ## Adding more plugins later

-To add more supported MU plugin ZIP mirrors later, add plugin repo slugs to the workflow plugin list.
+To add more supported MU plugin ZIP mirrors later, add approved `owner/repo` entries to the workflow plugin list.

 Each plugin should follow the same packaging convention: